TIPS FOR LAST-MINUTE STUDYING FROM A COLLEGE PROCRASTINATOR You did it once more.

 Think of it as summarizing through art!

-REMEMBER TO GET YOUR HEAD DIRECT.
+FIRST AND FOREMOST, SET YOUR HEAD STRAIGHT.
 You cannot undo how much time you spent delaying.

 Whether you’re ready for the test you’re about to take or not, it will still happen, so you may as well make the most of your preparation.